npettiaux/openForumBe/content/YvesDeville.md

 The first part of the talk will present and discuss Open Education.

-In the second part,  (Olivier Bonaventure)[{filename}./OlivierBonaventure.md] will present his experience with three open ebooks.
+In the second part, [Olivier Bonaventure]({filename}./OlivierBonaventure.md) will present his experience with three open ebooks.